 HOW TO MAKE CANDIED LEMONS

-Using a mondoline or sharp knife, slice 2-3 lemons to 1/8-inch thickness.
+Grab 2 to 3 fresh lemons.
+Using a mondoline or sharp knife, cut lemons into thin slices (approximately 1/8-inch thickness).

 In a large saucepan, combine 1 cup granulated sugar, 1 cup water and 2 tablespoons freshly squeezed lemon juice.
 Bring to a boil.
-Reduce heat to a simmer over medium-low heat and add the thinly sliced lemons in a single layer when the sugar is dissolved.
+Reduce heat to a simmer over medium-low heat and add the lemon slices in a single layer when the sugar is dissolved.

 Simmer over medium-low heat for 15 minutes, gently flipping once or twice during the cooking process.
 When the lemons are slightly translucent, they are finished cooking.